helgituan/VIHUFinal/README.md

 #### **Deploy it!**

 - Create a Github action that does all the checks we've been doing in previous assignments and then deploys the application using Vercel.
-Please note the checks should be done on any branch but the deployment should only happen on the `main` branch. ✅ I think
+Please note the checks should be done on any branch but the deployment should only happen on the `main` branch. ✅
-- Add a link to the application running to this README.md file 🚫 not sure what this means
+- Add a link to the application running to this README.md file ✅

 #### **Monitor it!**